-Purchases of the Series 2020-A/B Bonds under the DTC system, in denominations of \$5,000 or any integral multiple thereof, must be made by or through Direct Participants, which will receive a credit for the Series 2020-A/B Bonds on DTC's records.
-The ownership interest of each actual purchaser of each Series 2020-A/B Bond ("Beneficial Owner") is in turn to be recorded on the Direct and Indirect Participants' records.
+Purchases of the Series 2022-A/B Bonds under the DTC system, in denominations of \$5,000 or any integral multiple thereof, must be made by or through Direct Participants, which will receive a credit for the Series 2022-A/B Bonds on DTC's records.
+The ownership interest of each actual purchaser of each Series 2022-A/B Bond ("Beneficial Owner") is in turn to be recorded on the Direct and Indirect Participants' records.
 Beneficial Owners will not receive written confirmation from DTC of their purchase.
 Beneficial Owners are, however, expected to receive written confirmations providing details of the transaction, as well as periodic statements of their holdings, from the Direct or Indirect Participant through which the Beneficial Owner entered into the transaction.
-Transfers of ownership interests in the Series 2020-A/B Bonds are to be accomplished by entries made on the books of Direct and Indirect Participants acting on behalf of Beneficial Owners.
-Beneficial Owners will not receive certificates representing their ownership interests in the Series 2020-A/B Bonds, except in the event that use of the book entryentry system for the Series 2020-A/B Bonds is discontinued.
+Transfers of beneficial ownership interests in the Series 2022-A/B Bonds are to be accomplished by entries made on the books of Direct and Indirect Participants acting on behalf of Beneficial Owners.
+Beneficial Owners will not receive certificates representing their beneficial ownership interests in the Series 2022-A/B Bonds, except in the event that use of the book-entry system for the Series 2022-A/B Bonds is discontinued.

-To facilitate subsequent transfers, all Series 2020-A/B Bonds deposited by DTC Participants with DTC are registered in the name of DTC's partnership nominee, Cede & Co. or such other name as may be requested by an authorized representative of DTC.
-The deposit of Series 2020-A/B Bonds with DTC and their registration in the name of Cede & Co. or such other DTC nominee do not effect any change in beneficial ownership.
-DTC has no knowledge of the actual Beneficial Owners of the Series 2020-A/B Bonds; DTC's records reflect only the identity of the Direct Participants to whose accounts such Series 2020-A/B Bonds are credited, which may or may not be the Beneficial Owners.
+To facilitate subsequent transfers, all Series 2022-A/B Bonds deposited by Direct Participants with DTC are registered in the name of DTC's partnership nominee, Cede & Co., or such other name as may be requested by an authorized representative of DTC.
+The deposit of Series 2022-A/B Bonds with DTC and their registration in the name of Cede & Co., or such other DTC nominee, do not affect any change in beneficial ownership.
+DTC has no knowledge of the actual Beneficial Owners of the Series 2022-A/B Bonds; DTC's records reflect only the identity of the Direct Participants to whose accounts such Series 2022-A/B Bonds are credited, which may or may not be the Beneficial Owners.
 The Direct and Indirect Participants will remain responsible for keeping account of their holdings on behalf of their customers.